saransh-kaushik/VoiceRecognition-Iris/README.md

 A voice reconition engine developed in C# Winforms.
-Accepts certain commands:
+Accepts certain commands which include:
 Hello <br>
 How are you <br>
 What time is it <br>